red-gate/level-up-academy/networking/_labs/exercise3.md

 For this example, we care about the first `PREROUTING` stage.

 You can see that it's doing Destination NAT (DNAT), on the TCP protocol.
 We're allowing any source and any destination, and the exact translation we're going to apply is `tcp dpt:8080 to:192.168.10.10:80`.
-Loosely, that's 'take inbound connections to myself on tcp port 8080, and send them to host 192.168.10.10 on port 80'.
+Loosely, that's 'take inbound connections to me on TCP port 8080, and send them to host 192.168.10.10 on port 80'.

-In the background, iptables then takes care of forwarding the request it received on port 8080 to port 80 of the _actual_ web server, and then relaying the response back to the original client (the host machine, in this case).
-Remember, when it forwards the request, it rewrites the source IP header, which means the webserver thinks that `nat-vm` made the request, not the host machine.
+In the background, iptables then takes care of forwarding the request it received on port 8080 to port 80 of the _actual_ web server and then relaying the response back to the original client (the host machine, in this case).
+Remember, when it forwards the request, it rewrites the source IP header, which means the web server thinks that `nat-vm` made the request, not the host machine.

 </details>